 Start the chain saw and apply full throttle.
 Release the throttle control and check that the chain stops and remains stationary.
-If the chain rotates when the throttle trigger is in the idle position, contact your servicing dealer.

 Chain catcher

 Check that the chain catcher is not damaged and is firmly attached to the body of the chain saw.